lalten/tas/README.md

  * on your laptop, start a terminal and connect to the car via ethernet or wifi
  * set the ROS master location: `export ROS_MASTER_URI=http://vettel.local:11311`
  * start your local nodes: e.g. `rviz`, or `rosrun image_view image_view image:=/px4flow/camera_image`

+ ## Parking:
+ There are two nodes for the parking process.
+ *The "findpark"-node detects parking spots with template matching or feature extraction.
+ *The "parking"-node runs the actual parking procedure.

+ ### Find parking spot
+ Before starting the parking slot detection, you have to accquire a map, includeing at least one parking spot.
+After that run:
+ '''
+ roslaunch findpark findpark.launch
+ '''
+ Once the car reached the start position run the "parking"-node

+ Note: For showcasing without car, the findpark.cpp is now in testmode.
+This means, that the testMap.pgm is loaded instead of the real map.
+If you want, you may change this in the code with the TEST-flag.

+ For more information about the findpark-node look into the readme at
+ '''
+ tas/src/findpark/
+ '''

+ ### park the car
+ Once the car is at the right starting position (calculated by "findpark" or the marked spots at the floor) start:
+ '''
+ rosrun parking parking
+ '''